yonahd/kor/SUPPORT.md

 3. If it requires KorPro capabilities (multi-cloud, cost analysis, etc.), we'll explain the options
 4. You can decide whether to use KorPro or work within open-source constraints

+We will never spam issues or PRs with "This is fixed in KorPro" messages.
+KorPro is mentioned only when directly relevant to a user's specific needs.

+## Contributing to Open Source

+The best way to improve Kor for everyone is to contribute!
+See our [CONTRIBUTING.md](./CONTRIBUTING.md) guide to get started.
+Contributions are always welcome, regardless of whether you're using the open-source CLI or KorPro.

 ---

 **Questions about Kor?** Open a [GitHub Discussion](https://github.com/yonahd/kor/discussions) or join our [Discord](https://discord.gg/ajptYPwcJY).

 **Questions about KorPro?** Visit [korpro.io](https://korpro.io) or contact support at [korpro.io/contact](https://korpro.io/contact).